-The buyer decision-making process for enterprise technology markets is long and complex, requiring the input of several people in the buyer’s organization.
+The buyer decision-making process for B2B technology markets is long and complex, requiring the input of several people in the buyer’s organization.
 Each of them will have different pain points, knowledge levels, and agendas.
 How can marketing cater to all those needs and drive the sales pipeline?
 That’s what great B2B content can help with.

 With a robust market segmentation strategy and a buyer persona plan, content marketing can build trust, relationships and clearly demonstrate how the buyer’s organization and the individual will benefit from the purchase.
-Here’s how content marketing can work for the enterprise technology industry:
+Here’s how content marketing can work for the B2B technology industry:

 1. Drive Inbound Traffic